Tentorium cerebelli meningioma

 Patient referred for evaluation of a posterior fossa lesion seen on the previous CT (not available).

 There is a solid lesion on the right superior aspect of the posterior fossa keeping a broad base within the tentorium cerebelli, but also with a doubtful invasion of the adjacent cerebellar folia on the multiplanar reformatted images.
 The lesion is isointense on T1 and hyperintense to the cerebral cortex on T2; it shows a bright contrast enhancement and mild homogeneous restricted diffusion.

 This case raised some discussion among the radiology team whether the lesion was intra or extra-axial.
-By the general radiographic features and in a straightforward approach it looks to be an extra-axial tumour, most likely a meningioma.
-However, when approaching it with more caution and using reformatted plans, the lesion shows the involvement of the adjacent cerebellar folia, some of them seeming to be thinned and invaded/involved by the tumour; these features raised the concern about the possibility of an intra-axial lesion, such as metastasis.
+By the general radiographic features and in a straightforward approach it looks to be an extra-axial tumor, most likely a meningioma.
+However, when approaching it with more caution and using reformatted plans, the lesion shows the involvement of the adjacent cerebellar folia, some of them seeming to be thinned and invaded/involved by the tumor; these features raised the concern about the possibility of an intra-axial lesion, such as metastasis.

 The patient has no history of known previous malignancy.

 After surgery, the lesion was confirmed as a meningioma.

 - Bone: The section shows fragments of unremarkable lamellar bone.
 No evidence of tumor is seen.

 - Tumor: The section shows fragments of a moderately hypercellular meningioma.
 This has a vague syncytial architecture.
 Tumor cells show moderate nuclear pleomorphism.
 No mitotic figures or areas of necrosis are identified and there is no evidence of brain invasion.